premkumar12275/ChannelStreamer/README.md

 you can browse http://172.17.0.2:15672/#/ to check if the server is up and running

-172.17.0.2 should be the container IP address.
+172.17.0.2 should be replaced with the container IP address.

 Build:
 mvn clean install